KaylenTon/Doctors-Office-Database/README.md

 - **Designed an Entity-Relationship Diagram (ERD) to model the doctor’s office operations.**
 - **Converted the ERD into relational tables with appropriate fields, primary keys, and relationships.**
-- **Populated the database with sample data and run example queries.**
+- **Populated the database with sample data and ran example queries with SQL.**

 ## The Database Supports: